jolideco/jolideco/README.rst

 Contributing
 ------------
-While contributions are welcome in general, currently I cannot review PRs and nor help with implementations, because of a lack of time.
+While contributions are welcome in general, currently I cannot review PRs, nor help with implementations, because of a lack of time.
 So PRs are unlikely to get merged.
 However any kind of bug reports or feature requests are welcome as well.